 Kaitlin is a Professional Counselor who provides therapy services to children, adolescents and adults.
 She has worked in outpatient, residential and social service agencies across the region supporting families through an array of life’s challenges.
 Typical clients seen are those struggling with anxiety, depression, post-traumatic stress, behavioral concerns, parent-child relations, and life transitions.
 Kaitlin utilizes a variety is treatment modalities based on individual needs, including child-centered play therapy and trauma counseling.
 Her approach to counseling comes from a client-centered and strength-based perspective, with the belief that every person has the ability to make positive changes in their life when given effective tools and support.
 To schedule a free phone consultation, contact Kaitlin at (616) 226-4545 or email her at email@example.com.

-Tyler graduated from Western Michigan University’s Counseling Psychology program with his Masters degree in 2015.
+Tyler lives in the Traverse City area and works with clients all across Michigan via telehealth only (phone and video appointments).
+He graduated from Western Michigan University’s Counseling Psychology program with his Masters degree in 2015.
 He specializes in working with teens, adults and couples dealing with issues that are taking away from their ability to live out the life they desire.
 These issues vary widely, but generally include depression, anxiety, stress, marriage/relationship problems and more.
 His goal is to make you feel as comfortable as possible and meet you right where you’re at in order to connect, build trust and work together on whatever issue or goal you’re coming to him for help with.
 You can start with a brief, free phone consultation and go from there.
-You can contact Tyler via the contact form on this website or text/calling (616) 466-4724.

 Allison is a limited licensed psychologist with a master’s degree in counseling psychology.
 She finds it a great honor to help people through difficult issues such as depression, anxiety, and relationships.
 Her ultimate goal in this field is to help women find their power and courage.
 She works in the field of domestic violence and understands the complexity facing women as they seek to find freedom.